djangodeployment/django-deployment-book/07-postgresql.rst

 I hope I wrote enough to get you started.
 You should be able to use it in production now, and learn a little bit more and more as you go on.
-Its documentation is the natural place to continue.
+Its great documentation is the natural place to continue.
 If you ever do anything advanced, Gregory Smith's PostgreSQL High Performance is a nice book.